pzel/9home/README.md

 9home
 =====
-helper scripts for [acme](http://acme.cat-v.org/)  from [Plan 9 from User Space](http://swtch.com/plan9port/)
+helper scripts for acme  from Plan 9 from User Space
 -----

 Usage
 -----
-`mk install` copies the scripts into your $HOME/bin and plumbing rules into $HOME/lib **WARNING** This will overwrite your existing $HOME/lib/plumbing.
+`mk install` copies the scripts into your $HOME/bin and the plumbing rules into $HOME/lib.

+This will overwrite your existing $HOME/lib/plumbing.
 Make backups or copy the rules manually.

 Licence